 Graduates from the Senate Page Program are well-positioned for consideration into high school and college leadership programs; in particular, those facilitated by the Sorenson Institute of Political Leadership at University of Virginia, programs administered through the American Legion, and the U.S. Senate Page Program.

-Each year the Speaker of the House of Delegates appoints 13- and 14-year-olds from across the Commonwealth to serve as House Pages during the Regular Session of the General Assembly.
-Appointed House Pages assist the Members of the House of Delegates and the House Clerk’s Office staff in performing the daily duties required for the successful operation of the House of Delegates during session.
+Each year, the Speaker of the House of Delegates appoints 13- and 14-year-olds from across the Commonwealth to work in the House Clerk’s Office as House Pages during the Regular Session of the Virginia General Assembly.
+They assist the Delegates and staff in the House Clerk’s Office in performing a wide variety of daily duties required for the successful operation of the House.

-On a typical workday, Page work assignments include delivering documents throughout the Capitol complex and campus; performing errands on behalf of House Members and the Clerk’s Office; staffing office assignments among the Clerk’s Office section divisions; and completing Chamber tasks as-assigned during daily Floor sessions.
-Pages are trained for these duties and responsibilities during the first two days of their employment.
+On a typical workday (8:30 AM - 5:00 PM) each week, Page work assignments include delivering documents to officials throughout the Capitol, General Assembly Building and around Capitol Square; performing office errands on behalf of House Members and the Clerk’s Office; working in various staff sections within the Clerk’s Office; and completing an array of needed tasks to ensure the smooth running of daily House committee meetings and Floor sessions.
+Pages are trained for these duties and responsibilities during the first two days of their employment before Session starts.

-The application for the 2024 Page Program will be available in late-summer 2023.
-Please revisit this page periodically for relevant updates.
+The application for the 2025 House Page Program will be available in August 2024 on this web page.